LanceMcCarthy/PartnerCenterBroker/README.md

 # Microsoft Partner Center Broker

-A library that lets you use the Microsoft Partner Center (aka DevCenter) APIs to manage your UWP application submissions.
+A library that lets you use the Microsoft Partner Center (aka DevCenter) APIs to manage your packaged application submissions.
 Take a look at the [Documentation and API Reference](https://lancemccarthy.github.io/PartnerCenterBroker/) for the latest info.

+> This project is still experimental and not production-ready for all scenarios.
+If you would like a production-ready library, take a look at all the available options here https://docs.microsoft.com/en-us/partner-center/develop/

 ## Usage